jacobhepkema/scover/README.md

 The network is written in pytorch, with the downstream analyses written in R (using ggplot for plotting).
 Running the network and running the downstream analysis is implemented in a Nextflow pipeline.

+## Analysing model output

+See [this RMarkdown script](#AddLink) for a walk-through for analysing the output of the network using R.

 ## Features